po1sigala/live/01-Class-Content/13-ORM-dev/01-Activities/28-Stu_Mini-Project/README.md

   * Add validations to all of the model data.

-  * Create a password hashing and login system for users.
+  * Create a password hashing and login system for travellers.